 Retail investor accounts lose money mainly due to a lack of required knowledge and expertise about trading.
 Here, City Index has a strong social media presence to spread research and marketing materials so that traders can quickly pick up the ropes about trading on each platform.

 To review Customer Service, research groups carry out surveys of various trading platforms.
-The 2021 review of the City Index is very encouraging.
+The 2023 review of the City Index is very encouraging.
 The average connection time is 1-2 minutes, the average professionalism score is 7.6/10, the average net promoter score is 7.6/10, and the Overall score is a high 8.0/10.
 City Index rank is 10th in a review of the 22 top brokers in the UK.
+Many forex brokers in the market are providing top-notch services because of the growing forex market.

 Education and Training